lucasgrosso/fonoweb/fonoweb/docs/instructions.md

 ![pseudonym.png](pseudonym.png)

-The relationship between the holder and pseudonym is MANY to ONE, **in short** a holder can have several pseudonym and one pseudonym can be linked to only one holder.
+The relationship between the holder and pseudonym is MANY to ONE, **in short** a holder can have several pseudonyms and one pseudonym can be linked to only one holder.

 # Works